 Don't erase anything until it has been checked by me and you have photographed your work for future reference.

-Labs: You will complete your lab work, share some of your work (a photo, video, graph, or data) on the discussion, and submit your reports on Canvas by Fridays at 11:59 pm.
-Labs will be worth 10 points each.
+Labs: You will complete your lab work, share some of your work (a photo, video, graph, or data) on the discussion, and submit your reports on Canvas.
+Labs will be worth 5 or 10 points each.
 See the grading policies below.

-Grading for written homework, quizzes, and exams: You must show your work (a symbolic equation, numbers in the equation, and an answer with units) or explanations (for conceptual questions) even if you think the answer is obvious or you can do the math in your head.
+Grading for quizzes and exams: You must show your work (a symbolic equation, numbers in the equation, and an answer with units) or explanations even if you think the answer is obvious or you can do the math in your head.
 Incorrect answers with correct work are worth half credit.
 Correct answers with inadequate work or explanations are also worth half credit.

-Multiple minor errors or a single substantive error or omission that detracts from the results of the lab: 8 points
+A substantive error or omission that detracts from the results of the lab: 2 points each

-Failure to share to the lab discussion: 1 point penalty
+Failure to make a timely and substantive post to the lab discussion: 1 point

 Late policy: Late work and make-ups for lectures will generally be allowed (and given full credit) with prior arrangements.
 Do not be afraid to ask; the answer is almost always “yes.”
 When negotiating alternate due dates, you do not need to divulge personal information; focus on what you need (when you plan to turn it in) instead of why.
 There are a few exceptions to this policy: